 - Stir in chicken and soy sauce, and cook until heated through, 1-2 minutes.
 Taste for salt and pepper.
 Stir in green onions.
 Serve with avocado and Sriracha.

-- Variations – swap out the frozen peas and carrots for your favorite frozen stir-fry veggie mix.
+- Variations: This recipe is incredibly adaptable.
+Swap out the frozen peas and carrots for your favorite frozen stir-fry veggie mix.
 Any type of veggies will work.
 For more flavor, add fresh minced ginger, cilantro, or bok choy.

 Keywords: low carb, cabbage stir fry, cabbage fried rice